andrevlima/roulette-algo/README.md

 results.number // Roulette drawn number
 results.spent; // Amount of chips spent
-results.received; // All chips received includes the ones you bet results.balance; // received - spent (Can be negative) results.hasWon // Boolean, if balance is positive results.hasLost // Boolean, if balance is negative results.hasDraw // Boolean, if balance is zero results.wonBets // List of won bets made
+results.received; // All chips received includes the ones you bet results.total; // received - spent (Can be negative) results.hasWon // Boolean, if balance is positive results.hasLost // Boolean, if balance is negative results.hasDraw // Boolean, if balance is zero results.wonBets // List of won bets made results.betsMade // List of bets made
 ```

 More than this, the roulette also provide extra features such as the possibility to redo the last bets and double the current ones.